Today's Articles

 *Laura Spelman Rockefeller was born on this date in 1839.
 She was a white-American abolitionist, philanthropist, and schoolteacher.

 Laura Celestia Spelman was born in Wadsworth, Ohio, to Puritan descendants Harvey Buell Spelman and Lucy Henry, Yankees who had moved to Ohio from Massachusetts.
-Her father was an abolitionist who was active in the Congregationalist Church, the Underground Railroad, and politics.
+Her father was an abolitionist active in the Congregationalist Church, the Underground Railroad, and politics.
 Her family eventually moved to Cleveland, Ohio.
 Spelman had an elder adopted sister, Lucy Maria "Lute" Spelman.

 Lute and Spelman met John Davison Rockefeller in Cleveland while attending accounting classes together.
 He was the eldest son of William Avery "Bill" Rockefeller and Eliza Davison.
 She later returned to New England to attend Oread Institute, planning to become a schoolteacher.
 After returning to Ohio to teach, she married John, the Standard Oil co-founder, in 1864.

 She is the namesake of Spelman College, founded to educate black women in Atlanta, Georgia, and the Laura Spelman Rockefeller Memorial.
 Throughout their lives, the Rockefeller family continued to donate ten percent of their income to charity.
-Laura Spelman Rockefeller died on March 12, 1915, at age 75, of a heart attack, at the family estate in Pocantico Hills, New York.
+Laura Spelman Rockefeller died on March 12, 1915, at age 75, of a heart attack at the family estate in Pocantico Hills, New York.

 New Poem Each Day